The NACAS Foundation

 What We Do

-The work of the NACAS Foundation is more important now than ever before.
+After investing more than a million dollars back in higher education, the work of the NACAS Foundation is more important now than ever before.
 Students are faced with new levels of uncertainty.
 Reduced access to affordable housing and the prospect of food insecurity are real problems.
 Research shows that these financial challenges are not new, but heightened since the pandemic.

 Donate to support new industry initiatives, including the Campus Care Grant, virtual education experiences, and awards & scholarships.